Colbie Caillat: 2021–present: Along the Way and This Time Around

 In 2021, Caillat rerecorded her vocals for her 2008 Taylor Swift collaboration, "Breathe," from Fearless (Taylor's Version).
 The rerecording was released on April 9, 2021, along with a "meditative" lyric video.
 Upon its release, "Breathe (Taylor's Version)" appeared on several Billboard charts.

 On July 28, 2021, Caillat signed with Creative Artists Agency.
 In September 2021, Caillat released a cover of the song, "White Christmas", which was a collaboration with country singer Brett Young.
 The duet appeared on Young's album, Brett Young & Friends Sing the Christmas Classics.
 In December of that year, Caillat made an appearance on CMT Crossroads Christmas to perform her duet with Young.

 In early 2022, Caillat embarked on the Coco Live 15th Anniversary Tour, where she performed her album Coco live from start to finish.
 The tour continued through the summer and into the fall.
 On October 21, 2022, Caillat released "Iris", a cover of the 1998 hit by the Goo Goo Dolls.
 The cover was featured in an ad for Kroger.

 According to her official website, Caillat recorded a new album in Nashville.
 Her new single "Worth It" was released on April 21, 2023.
 She announced her new album Along the Way, due October 6, after the release of the second single of the project called "Pretend".
 Along the Way is her first solo country album.
 She released the album's third single "Wide Open" in July 2023.

 Caillat's eighth studio album and first duets album This Time Around was announced on July 21, 2025.
-The album will be released on August 29, 2025.
+The album was released on August 29, 2025.
 This Time Around includes duet versions of Caillat's previous hits, three original songs, and a cover of Post Malone's "Circles".